The neo: a born leader

 With more than 5,000 firm orders as of December 2016, the A320neo Family’s popularity has been clearly endorsed by operators worldwide.

 The best keeps getting better with Airbus’ market-leading single-aisle product line.

-Designated the A320neo (new engine option) Family, it will provide the minimum change with maximum benefit for the A319, A320 and A321 through the availability of two new jet engine choices – CFM International’s LEAP-1A and the PurePower PW1100G-JM from Pratt & Whitney – along with the use of Airbus’ large Sharklets wing tip devices.
+Designated the NEO (new engine option) Family, Airbus is providing the minimum change with maximum benefit, incorporating two latest-generation engine choices – CFM International’s LEAP-1A and the PurePower PW1100G-JM from Pratt & Whitney – along with the use of fuel-saving Sharklets wingtip devices.